 It should not have been as difficult as it was for Abby Honold to find justice.

-In 2014, Honold was a student at the University of Minneapolis.
+In 2014, Honold was a student at the University of Minnesota.
 After briefly leaving a football tailgate party with Daniel Drill-Mellum, an acquiantance and fellow student, she was brutally attacked and raped by him in a nearby apartment.

 She did everything that people who are harmed are told to do.
 She reported the rape to police immediately.
 She was examined by a sexual assault nurse the same day, and gave a statement.

 According to that nurse, Honold’s injuries were some of the worst that she had ever seen.

 Drill-Mellum, who had previously interned for Minnesota Governor Mark Dayton, was immediately arrested and charged with the attack.

 Three days later, the Minneapolis Police detective in charge of the investigation told Honold over the phone that he was dumping her case, warning her that if she tried to get it re-opened, she could find herself charged for making false allegations.
 Drill-Mellum was released, and the charges were dropped.

 At issue was the existence of a recording made by Drill-Mellum’s fraternity brothers.
 They got Honold on the phone the day after the rape, and according to their account, she said over the phone the sex was consensual.